rnmapbox/maps/docs/MapView.md

 #### setCamera(config)

+Map camera will perform updates based on provided config.
+Advanced use only!

 ##### arguments
 | Name | Type | Required | Description  |
 | ---- | :--: | :------: | :----------: |